 The design specifications and associated injury probability functions have been discussed internationally by experts of ISO/TC22/SC36/WG5&WG6.
 The physical models, which were designed and developed by Cellbond, have been subjected to worldwide round-robin testing, and showed good stability and repeatability.
 Our engineers optimised the design following feedback received from the tests, increasing durability and usability.

-The aPLI Legform is currently available from Cellbond ATD, and a related Finite Element model will be available from ATD-Models Gmbh in 2019.
+The aPLI Legform is currently available from Cellbond ATD, and a related Finite Element model is available from ATD-Models Gmbh.